 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 While road infrastructure continues to improve, most roads are narrow, uneven and poorly lit, except the motorway.
-Many are bordered by deep ditches and lack guardrails.
-Pedestrians, motor cyclists and stray dogs are additional road hazards.
+Many lack guardrails and are bordered by deep ditches.
+Pedestrians, motorcyclists and stray dogs are additional road hazards.
 For further advice, see our road travel page.

 Australians may be able to drive in Mauritius with a valid Australian driver’s licence.
 For more information contact the Mauritius Police Force Traffic Branch on +230 2081212.